-- IThe students will understand the nature of electric field and magnetic field. - IThe students will be able to analyse and solve the problems involving the electromagnetic waves.
+- The students will understand the nature of electric field and magnetic field. - In the students will be able to analyse and solve the problems involving the electromagnetic waves.

-Subject Code EC341 Subject Title TRANSDU TRANSDUCERS AND INSTRUMENTATION LTP 302 Credit 4 Subject Category Electives Year 3rd Semester V
+Subject Code EC341 Subject Title TRANSDUCERS AND INSTRUMENTATION LTP 302 Credit 4 Subject Category Electives Year 3rd Semester v